govau/service-manual/content/content-strategy/search-engine-optimisation/on-page-seo/section.md

 - Use your main keyword/s within the opening and closing paragraphs.
 - Use the secondary and main keywords within the body of the content.
 - Do not overuse your keywords.
-This is a practice known as ‘keyword stuffing’ and is not recommended.
+This is known as ‘keyword stuffing’ and is not recommended.
+SEO should not result in unnatural content.
+Optimise content for search while still writing for users.
+- Perform keyword research to find the right keywords to use in your content.

 ### [2]Keyword research
-This is the method of finding the right keywords to target within your content.
-This is covered in the [DTA Content Guide](https://guides.service.gov.au/content-guide/search-engines/#keywords).

-### [2]How to do keyword research
 If you have an [Adwords account](https://adwords.google.com/intl/en_au/home/tools/keyword-planner/), you may want to look into Google’s Keyword Tool.

-It shows:
-- how many people are searching for your keywords
-- what your competitors’ keywords are doing
-- other good keywords
+Read more about [using keywords and keyword research](https://guides.service.gov.au/content-guide/search-engines/#keywords) in the DTA Content Guide.

-You can also use any other keywrod tool that provides you with keyword suggestions and just pull in the data for those keyword from AdWords.
+You can also use any other keyword tool that provides you with keyword suggestions and just pull in the data for those keyword from AdWords.

 **Researching keywords with AdWords:**
 1. Generate common keywords — this can be a short list of words you think users will search for.